DJ controller: History

 In 2009, Pioneer DJ produced new models of their popular CDJ media players, the CDJ-2000 and CDJ-900, that could also be used as controllers to control DJ software via HID.
 This way, CDJs can be used to control DJ software without playing a timecode signal into a sound card.
-Aside from their CDJ players, in 2011 Pioneer DJ has released their first two all-in-one DJ controllers - the DDJ-T1 and the DDJ-S1.
+Aside from their CDJ players, in 2011 Pioneer DJ has released their first two DJ controllers: the DDJ-S1 (compatible with Serato) and the DDJ-T1 (compatible with Traktor).
 Throughout the next decade up until today, Pioneer DJ has released over 40 different DJ controller models including fully standalone devices, making it one of the leading brands in the DJ equipment market.

 In 2010, Native Instruments released the Traktor Kontrol S4, which used high resolution jog wheels and a proprietary protocol rather than MIDI to achieve better performance of the jog wheels.
 The Mk2 of the Kontrol S4, released in 2013, uses standard HID signals rather than a proprietary protocol to communicate with the computer.

-Among other popular brands producing and distributing DJ controllers today are Numark DJ, Hercules DJ and Denon.
+Among other popular brands producing and distributing DJ controllers today are Numark DJ, Hercules DJ, Pioneer DJ/AlphaTheta, and Denon.

+As of 2023, DJ controllers with motorized jogwheels have entered the market, better replicating the feel of traditional turntables.
+Brands producing these controllers include Hercules and Rane.
+Standalone controllers have also proliferated, with some brands including batteries and built-in speakers to maximize portability.
+Some controllers also have dedicated buttons for cutting edge features, such as real-time stem separation which can selectively mix song elements such as instruments, vocals, and drums, allowing DJs to, for example, play instrumental and a cappella versions of tracks or create instant mashups.